 Last bit of advice

-This is an advanced technique and if you are somewhat new to Google AdWords, you may need to read through the above example more than once for the strategy to make sense.
+This is an advanced technique and if you are somewhat new to Google Ads, you may need to read through the above example more than once for the strategy to make sense.

 However, I promise, that once you understand the Positive Keyword strategy and start to implement in the strategy into your own campaigns, you will immediately reap the benefits when it comes to your overall profitability – return on ad spend (ROAS) numbers.

 This strategy is one of the first strategies I typically implement for new private clients in order to provide an immediate bump to profitability.

 Looking for More Information on Google Advertising?